 The Alms houses, in Symonds Street, near the cathedral, built in 1607, were amalgamated with the St John Hospital charity in 1991 and still provide five rooms for "poor bachelors and widowers of good character of not less than 50 years".
 The trustees have moved with the times and wives are now allowed.
 They may stay if they are widowed.

 Another request of the founder has been honoured.
-Every year on June 29th, St Peter's Day, an Evensong is held in Winchester Cathedral.
+Every year an Evensong is held in Winchester Cathedral.
 Flowers are still laid before the clergy and congregation, but the brethren and students no longer wear the gowns of crimson grograyne with silver chains round their necks nor do the scholars wear "Crimson Sattin Night Caps." as in the past.

 By the 1890s, enough money had been earned from the sale of land to the expanding railway companies for the Conservator and Gubernators, who looked after the finances, to increase the educational side of the foundation and establish a secondary school for Winchester boys.